ThunderLight82/University-Management-Web-API/README.md

 # "University Management" Project

 The Full-Stack Web API project efficiently manages university life, covering courses, groups, and students.
-It utilizes MVC design with a flexible Clean Architecture style and a simple client interface.
+It utilizes an MVC design with a flexible Clean Architecture style.

+On the front end, the project utilizes HTML/CSS, AJAX, and jQuery to create a simple yet effective user interface.

 ## Tech Stack